 I strongly discourage you from seeking out homework answers online.
 No doubt you can find answers if you look hard enough, but you are doing yourself a major disservice.
 Learning physics is a process that takes time, dedication, and hard work.
-Though finding answers online is attempting, you are short circuiting the learning process and having someone else do all the hard work for you.
+Though finding answers online is attempting, you are short circuiting the learning process and having someone else do all the hard work for you which will not set you up for success on the exams.